luslab/oz-bulk-rnaseq/README.md

 **SVD (singular value decomposition) analysis**

 -   For doing this you can use the gene-level count table obtained from Kallisto.
 I wrote everything in R and I can send you some litterature which explains a bit the underlying math and idea.
-Also happy to speak about it over skype.